Jan Amora

-Jan Amora (Amharic: ጃን አሞራ jān āmōrā, "Royal eagle") is one of the woredas in the Amhara Region of Ethiopia.
+Jan Amora (Amharic: ጃን አሞራ jān āmōrā, meaning "Royal eagle") is one of the woredas in the Amhara Region of Ethiopia.
 Part of the Semien Gondar Zone, Jan Amora is bordered on the south by Misraq Belessa, on the southwest by Wegera, on the west by Debarq, on the north by Addi Arkay and Tselemt, on the east by Beyeda, and on the southeast by Wag Hemra Zone.
 The administrative center of Jan Amora is Mekane Berhan.

 Overview

 The old sub-province and modern woreda were named after one of the medieval Ethiopian Empire's best fighting regiments.
 An early mention of Jan Amora was when Baeda Maryam I, who was campaigning against the now extinct Dobe'a in modern Afar region, had called upon them after his regular troops were defeated, with them being eager to participate in the campaign.
 The place name Jan Amora appears in the Futuh al-Habasha and in an 18th-century legal text, but it is unclear if they refer to the place that became this woreda; Richard Pankhurst believes that this "Jan Amora" was located south of Tekezze river.
 The military formation known as "Jan Amora" was later under the command of Emperor Lebna Dengel's uncle Azaj Fanoel.

 The Jan Amora region today covers the Semien Mountains and a portion of their southern slopes, which makes access to this woreda difficult.
 A road linking Jan Amora and Debarq, 60 kilometers in length, was under construction in May 1994.
 Due to its inaccessibility and the lack of the most basic infrastructure, in 1999 the Regional government classified Addi Arkay as one of its 47 drought-prone and food-insecure woredas.
 To alleviate this situation, the Amhara Credit and Saving Institution SC, a micro-finance institution, opened an office in the woreda in the late 1990s.
 The Semien Mountains cover most of the northern part of this woreda, as well as the Semien Mountains National Park.